ardhikarestuyoviyanto/Prakerin/README.md

 The user guide corresponding to this version of the framework can be found [here](https://codeigniter4.github.io/userguide/).

-## Installation & updates

-`composer create-project codeigniter4/appstarter` then `composer update` whenever there is a new release of the framework.

-When updating, check the release notes to see if there are any changes you might need to apply to your `app` folder.
-The affected files can be copied or merged from `vendor/codeigniter4/framework/app`.

 # Prakerin
 OPEN SOURCE SISTEM INFORMASI PRAKERIN DENGAN FRAMEWORK CI 4 <br>